-\textbf{System-wide frequency feature vector} As we mentioned before, our learning models make use of system calls from all processes running in the system.
-Our hypothesis is that such holistic (opposite to process-specific) approach will prove more effective for malware detection than current approaches, since modern malware perform interactions among multiple processes in the system to accomplish malicious behaviors~\cite{yin2007panorama,caillat2015prison}.
-System-wide information helps the models learn the interactions among all processes running on the system.
-To gain whole system information, the \reconm collects the frequency of different types of n-grams from all processes during the sliding window and extract them as a frequency feature vector.
-Each element of the vector represents the frequency of an n-gram unit in the sequence.
+\textbf{System-wide frequency feature vector.} Our learning models leverage system calls as features from all processes running in the system.
+This holistic, opposite to process-specific approach is more effective for malware detection compared to current approaches because modern malware can be multi-threaded~\cite{yin2007panorama,caillat2015prison}.
+System-wide information helps the models learn the interactions among all processes in the system.
+To gain whole system information, the \reconm collects the frequency of different types of n-grams from all processes during the sliding window and extracts them as a frequency feature vector.
+Each element of the vector represents the frequency of an n-gram unit in the system call sequence.

-To match the n-gram sequence with the produced sliding window, deep learning-based classifier uses the frequency feature vector to represent the system calls invoked during the referred sliding window.